18F/18f.gsa.gov/_posts/2016-06-07-building-better-by-building-together-with-the-federal-election-commission.md

 ### Build together to build it better

-We have closely partnered with a small team of knowledgeable, dedicated folks from across FEC.
+We have closely partnered with a small team of knowledgeable, dedicated folks from across the FEC.
 They understand the agency’s history and priorities, and they have been invaluable in helping us navigate the bureaucracy and hone the product vision.
 To collaborate across agencies, as well as across the country (our 18F team is in D.C., New York, San